Home insurance inspection: What to expect

 Can I refuse a home insurance inspection?

-Technically yes, you can refuse a home insurance inspection, however an insurance company may refuse to cover you if you do so.
-Many insurance companies require home inspections in order to verify the details of your initial application, and if you don’t allow them to complete the inspection the insurer may reject your application altogether.
+Technically yes, you can refuse a home insurance inspection.
+However an insurance company may refuse to cover you if you do so.
+Many insurance companies require home inspections in order to verify the details of your initial application.
+So if you don’t allow them to complete the inspection, your application will likely get rejected altogether.

 What would fail an inspection?